amarell/lichess-scraper/README.md

    - Go to the player that they had the worst defeat against
 4. If their rating is crossing the `min_elo_treshold`:
    - Go the the player that they had the best victory against
+5. If neither, then it will go in the current direction.
+By default, the first direction is upwards.
-5. Repeat the steps for the next player until the number of collected games reaches `n`
+6. Repeat the steps for the next player until the number of collected games reaches `n`

 This way we are ensuring a diverse dataset that contains games played at all levels.